 It might be possible to say that these rights are nothing more than the promise itself.
-It is the fact that we trust an authority has the power to and will to fulfill its promise that gives rights their meaning.
+It is the fact that we trust that an authority has the power and will to fulfill its promise that gives rights their meaning.
 In a democracy in which no one trusts that their vote would be counted, the right to vote would be meaningless.
 Only trust gives the vote meaning.

 In the case of a distributed ledger, the trusted authority is the codebase of the ledger itself.
 Relying on plenty of academic validation, and the durability of the protocol in real life, users voluntarily trust that the design and engineering of the ledger will distribute and enforce the rights which are promised by the code, all of which can and should be verified.

 But even if a distributed ledger were perfectly engineered, if no one would agree to follow the honest behavior defined by the protocol, the whole system itself would be useless.
 This fact demonstrates that to some degree the trust in a digital ledger depends on the trust which people, “outside” the system, extend to it – a fact made obvious whenever a community chooses to fork a network through social coordination that happens “off-chain”.

 After all, a distributed ledger is part of a human life-world, something like roads, electrical wires or canals which expand the possibilities of social life.
 There is no a priori reason why the trust that already exists outside of a ledger – the trust in certain institutions and people to behave honestly – cannot also be equally used to strengthen the agreements made among machines.